wp-plugins/woocommerce-products-quick-view/readme.txt

 1. Install and activate the plugin

-2. On wp-admin click on WooCommerce > Quick View Menu
+2. On wp-admin go to the WC Quick View Menu

-3. Settings - apply to your whole site.
+3. Go to Quick View sub menu Settings - Turn the Quick View Feature ON.

-4. Hover Position & Style tab - Set the position of the button.
+4. Make your settings and style the Quick View Button or hypertext link.

 5. Have fun.